Skip to Content

 Cheesy Zucchini Cornbread Casserole

 You can’t go wrong with this Cheesy Zucchini Cornbread Casserole.
-It’s a delicious twist on traditional cornbread that’s more moist than the plain recipe.
-It’s packed with a full pound of zucchini and a ton of cheese (inside and on top!).
+It’s a delicious twist on traditional cornbread that’s more moist than the traditional side.
+This cornbread casserole is packed with a full pound of zucchini and a ton of cheddar cheese — inside and on top.
+The cheese on top turns a beautiful golden brown that’s sure to entice everyone at your holiday table.

-Plus, this is most interesting than regular cornbread.
-That one is served at nearly every Thanksgiving dinner, but no one really wants to waste the room in their stomach on it, so it’s usually all left over.
+Cornbread casserole is most interesting than regular cornbread, which is served at nearly every Thanksgiving dinner.
+Tiny, dry corn muffins are aways on the table, but no one really wants to waste the room in their stomach on them.
 If you jazz up the cornbread with zucchini, you’ll have way less left at the end of the meal.

 Shell pasta, kale, and ricotta cheese in a pan with the words "Mushroom & Kale Pasta Casserole" digitally written on top.